The-INVINCIGUY/Arduino-watch-with-on-board-BMS/README.md

 The PCB was designed from scratch in EasyEDA Pro.

 * Custom schematic and PCB layout
-* Four-layer PCB (2 routing and planezone layers)
+* Four-layer PCB (2 routing and plane layers)
-* Dedicated ground planezone
+* Dedicated ground plane
-* Dedicated power planezone
+* Dedicated power plan
 * Compact watch-sized layout
 * Exposed programming and debugging pads